JakobMiesner/rfcs/rfcs/ils-0104-library-kpis.md

 1. Turnover rate of the Library collection:
    1. number of new loans / number of loanable items
        - query - number of new loans:
-         - implemented with KPI 3.1 or 4.4
+        - Is already possible with Invenio ILS, but no time series data will be available
+          - can be queried from the api by requesting `state=ITEM_ON_LOAN&state=ITEM_RETURNED&loans_from_date=2025-09-01&loans_to_date=2025-09-01`
+            - number is in `hits.total`
+        - TODO: better implementation with histogram based on start_date of loans
        - query - number of loanable items:
-         - requires:
-           - periodic-event-stats
-           - global-aggregation
-         - aggregate:
-           - count of items that have `status`: `CAN_CIRCULATE`
-           - daily
-           - over no field
+        - Is already possible with Invenio ILS, but no time series data will be available
+          - can be queried from the api by requesting `/api/items/?page=1&size=1`
+            - number is in `aggregations.status.buckets.first(x => x.key == "CAN_CIRCULATE").doc_count`
        - NOTE: this KPI is described in ISO 11620:2023 A.2.1.1
    2. number of renewals / number of loanable items
        - query - number of renewals: